Antidepressants: What the Research Actually Shows

 Don't Stop Cold Turkey

-Stopping abruptly — Paxil is among the worst — can trigger weeks of dizziness, "brain zaps," nausea, and rebound anxiety.
-This is withdrawal, not addiction, but it's real and under-warned.
-Taper slowly, with a prescriber.
+Stopping abruptly — Paxil is among the worst — can trigger weeks to months of dizziness, "brain zaps," nausea, and rebound anxiety/depression.
+This is withdrawal, not addiction, but the guidance that it's "mild and brief" was wrong (see above).
+Slow, personalized tapering with a prescriber who takes this seriously is the fix.

 CDC — Usage